-- Using data to produce dynamic video content: You can customize your videos by using personal data for each individual who will watch your video.
+- Using data to produce dynamic video content: You can customise your videos by using personal data for each individual who will watch your video.
 This means the video will be different for each viewer based on customer and contextual data.
-If you’re sharing a video with someone who isn’t a customer and you don’t have much data about them, you can also let them customize their video, which, in turn, helps you collect more of that critical first-party customer data.
+If you’re sharing a video with someone who isn’t a customer and you don’t have much data about them, you can also let them customise their video, which, in turn, helps you collect more of that critical first-party customer data.
 (More on this below.)

 - Using data to track the ROI and effectiveness of your videos: Your job isn’t done when you launch your video marketing campaign.
 You also need to track how people respond and engage with your content.
-Below we look at some key marketing metrics to calculate your ROI, but in general, we’ve found that personalized videos can reduce customer acquisition costs by 50% and increase revenue by 5% to 15%.
+Below we look at some key marketing metrics to calculate your ROI, but in general, we’ve found that personalised videos can reduce customer acquisition costs by 50% and increase revenue by 5% to 15%.

 If you’re producing ads, it’s likely you won’t have much data on your prospective customers, so there you might target segments with Dynamic Video Advertising on Facebook and Instagram.
 However, if you’re targeting current customers, you can make use of your existing data to appeal to their individual preferences and needs.